Cultural influences on child development

 Cultural influences can be seen in many aspects of child development, including:

-ChildCareEd understands the importance of supporting children and educators' culture.
+ChildCareEd understands the importance of supporting the culture of both children and educators.
 ChildCareEd offers course translation for all online courses and supports educators with experienced staff fluent in English, Spanish, Arabic, and Korean.
 We support educators in creating Culturally Sensitive Classrooms that allow every child to feel represented.

 It is important to note that culture is not static.
 It is constantly evolving, and children are exposed to a variety of cultural influences throughout their lives.
 This means that children's cultural identities are also constantly evolving.